musayuksel/Git-CLI-Coursework/README.md

 3. What does the -m in a Git commit command mean or do?

 <!-- Write your answer here -->
-You can add messege to your commit
+You can add a message to your commit

 4. What is the Git command for making a commit?